syncfusion-content/winui-docs/winui/Funnel-Chart/Getting-Started.md

 ---
 layout: post
-title: Getting Started with WinUI Funnel Chart control | Syncfusion
+title: Getting started with WinUI Funnel Chart control | Syncfusion
 description: Learn here all about getting started with Syncfusion WinUI Funnel Chart(SfFunnelChart) control, its elements, and more.
 platform: WinUI
 control: SfFunnelChart